simplecore-inc/stage-flow/website/docs/intro.md

 - **Testable**: Built-in testing utilities for state flows
 - **Reusable**: Share state logic across components
 - **Extensible**: Plugin system for custom functionality
+- **Automatic Rendering**: StageRenderer automatically renders the correct component

 ## Architecture

-Stage Flow is built around three core concepts:
+Stage Flow is built around four core concepts:

 1. **Stages**: The different states your application can be in
 2. **Transitions**: How you move between stages
 3. **Data**: The information that flows through your stages
+4. **Stage Components**: React components that render for each stage

 This simple but powerful model makes it easy to reason about your application's state and build complex flows with confidence.
+The `StageRenderer` automatically handles which component to render based on the current stage, eliminating the need for complex conditional rendering logic.